next-hat/documentation/docs/guides/nanocl/get-started/state-file.md

 ---
-title: StateFile | Nanocl
+title: Statefile | Nanocl
-description: Use StateFile to manage your state
+description: Use Statefile to manage your state
 keywords: [documentation, nanocl, guides, get started, proxy, configuration, state, file, config, yaml, yml, statefile]
 image: /img/logo.webp
 sidebar_position: 4
 sidebar_label: 4.
-Use StateFile
+Use Statefile
 pagination_next: null
 ---

-# StateFile
+# Statefile

 > **Tags** <br />
 > documentation, nanocl, guides, get started, statefile

-StateFile are a way to describe the state you want for a specific namespace.
+Statefile are a way to describe the state you want for a specific namespace.

 It use yaml form we can sumerize the deployment of our cargo as follow :